-Train tickets can often be booked up to 12 weeks before the actual date of travel.
-Although this time period can vary, it is usually at least 10 weeks.
+Train tickets can usually be booked at least 10 weeks before the date of travel.

 Advanced tickets are only available online, however because they are so cheap, it is important to note that they are also inflexible.
 The ticket will only be eligible for use for the train and time specified.
 Of course, next to nobody can know what time works best for them on a day that's 3 months away, but despair not, as advance tickets can be booked up to and including the day before your journey (albeit with less of a discount).

 Although a railcard does cost money, the savings you can make are far more significant.
 An 18-25 railcard can save you up to a third on fares, while a Two Together railcard can make similar savings.
 The Two Together is not age-restricted and is ideal if you frequently travel by rail with a specific person.

 Student accounts offered by some banks can include a free railcard as part of the package, so it's always worth doing your research on this too.
 For students in London, railcards can also be linked to your Oyster card to help save money on your city journeys.

 Admittedly they're not called unsociable hours for nothing, but booking tickets for off-peak times can be a real money-saver.
 Journeys after 7pm are usually much cheaper than during the morning and evening rush hours, with daytime (9am-2pm) journeys also less expensive.
 The day of travel can also impact price, with weekends usually cheaper than weekdays – ideal for travelling without missing lectures.

 Split your tickets without changing

 Bizarrely, buying individual tickets for the constituent parts of your journey can work out much cheaper than a single ticket for the entire trip.
 For example, if you were travelling from Point A to Point C (via Point B), it may be cheaper to buy two separate tickets: one from Point A to Point B, and one from Point B to Point C.